nonplayer/hammercrawl/hc_core_player_3_rules.md

 If an item fails its save, cross through it, for it is destroyed.
 If a bag fails, cross through it *and* all of its contents, for they are all destroyed.
 On the plus side, if a bag makes its save, there is no need to roll for any of its contents, as they all survive automatically.

+### NPCs, Monsters, and Damage

+Any characters and creatures controlled by the 'Smith use different damage rules, more geared toward easier management of multiple combatants.
+These rules are detailed in the 'Smith's guidebook.

 ## Leveling Up (ref)

 See "Experience"